 So clearing the SCCM job interview and bagging the job is not that easy.
 You need to work on your SCCM skills and try to gain as much information as possible.
 Set up SCCM in your lab and explore as much as you can.
 SCCM still has plenty of good opportunities only if one keeps learning additional new technologies like Azure AD, Microsoft Intune, Windows Autopilot etc.

-Some of the SCCM interview questions and responses presented in this article were used in interviews at prestigious IT firms.
+Some SCCM interview questions and responses presented in this article were used in interviews at prestigious IT firms.
 You never know what questions might be asked on specific topics.
 As a result, prepare thoroughly for your job interview.

 Disclaimer: There is no fixed set of SCCM interview questions and answers that an interviewer asks during a job interview.
 If that was the case, then everyone would have cleared the SCCM job interview with ease😉.
 All I want to convey here is that you need to be well-prepared and not solely rely on the interview questions.
-You can refer to the SCCM interview questions and answers listed in this post to test your skills and even brush up on your basics.
+You can refer to the Configuration Manager interview questions and answers listed in this post to test your skills and even brush up on your basics.

-SCCM Interview Questions and Answers
+Top SCCM Interview Questions and Answers

 Question 1: What is Configuration Manager (SCCM)?